 Our growth strategy of acquiring additional marine retailers involves significant risks.
 In fiscal year 2022 we acquired four marine retailers and completed the acquisitions of T-H Marine and Ocean Bio-Chem.
 This strategy entails reviewing and potentially reorganizing acquired business operations, corporate infrastructure and systems, and financial controls.
 These activities may require management to devote significant attention and resources to integrating acquired businesses with our business.
 Unforeseen expenses (including potential environmental legacy liabilities due to spills or other releases of regulated substances on or under real properties or resulting from a failure to comply with laws and regulations), difficulties and delays frequently encountered in connection with rapid expansion through acquisitions could inhibit our growth and negatively impact our profitability.
 We may be unable to identify suitable acquisition candidates or to complete the acquisitions of candidates that we identify.
 Even if we are able to integrate acquired business operations successfully, there can be no assurance that the integration will result in the realization of the full benefit of synergies, cost savings, margin growth, insulation from cyclicality or operation effectiveness that we may expect or that any such benefits may be achieved within an anticipated time frame.
-Increased competition for acquisition candidates or increased asking prices by acquisition candidates may increase purchase prices for acquisitions to levels beyond our financial capability or to levels that would not result in expected returns required by our acquisition criteria to be in the best interest of stockholders or bondholders.
-Acquisitions also may become more difficult or less attractive in the future as we acquire more of the most attractive marine retailers that best align with our culture and focus on customer service.
-In addition, we may encounter difficulties in integrating the operations of acquired marine retailers with our own operations, in retaining employees, in retaining and maintaining relationships with customers, suppliers or other business contacts, and in managing acquired marine retailers profitably without substantial costs, delays or other operational or financial problems.
-As part of our growth strategy, we generally retain existing key staff, including senior management, when we complete an acquisition.
-There can be no assurance that we will be able to retain marine retailers' key staff, including senior management, when we complete an acquisition in the future and failure to do so could adversely affect our businesses.
+Increased competition for acquisition candidates or increased asking prices by acquisition criteria to be in the best interest of stockholders or bondholders.
+Acquisitions also may become more difficult or less attractive in the future as we acquire more of the most attractive marine retailers with our own operations, in retaining employees, in retaining and maintaining relationships with customers, suppliers or other business contacts, and in managing acquired marine retailers profitably without substantial costs, delays or other operational or financial problems.
+As part of our growth strategy energies, we generally retain existing key staff, includi